webwinkelkeur logo

 2. Advanced applications:

-• Add a second LED that turns on when there is a lot of light.
+• Add a second LED that turns on in bright light.

 • Log the light intensity to a file for further analysis.